 A typical car insurance policy lasts for 12 months.
 That’s great if you use your car frequently, but not so great if you’re an infrequent user or only have access to a particular car for a short period of time.
 In this scenario you might only require insurance for one day, a couple of days or a couple of weeks.

-That’s where temporary car insurance comes in; enabling you to insure a car for the exact duration you require, from a minimum of one day to a maximum of 84 days, it could save you a small fortune when compared to the cost of taking out an annual policy.
+That’s where temporary car insurance comes in; enabling you to insure a car for the exact duration you require, from a minimum of one day to a maximum of 84 days, it could save you a small fortune compared to the cost of taking out an annual policy.

 Car insurance policy features